-PASP to ASP: the critical first window
+PASP to ASP: the window that catches people out

 First-hand residential properties (new developments)